 Chloe Zachary, PhD

-About Chloe Zachary
+About Dr. Zachary

 EVIDENCE-BASED THERAPIES OFFERED: Exposure and Response Prevention, DBT, CBT, Behavioral Parent Training (BPT), Family Therapies, Trauma Therapies, Supportive Parenting for Anxious Childhood Emotions (SPACE)

 individual therapy.
 She also provides parent coaching and support for caregivers and families.
 Dr. Zachary also provides DBT

 skills group treatment for adults and adolescents.